scizen9/SEDM-Docs/source/Pipeline.rst

 generated.
 The format of the ascii spectrum is universal enough to be input to any classifier (Superfit, e.g.), however, SNID is automatically run on iPTF targets at the end of the reduction run when a final report is generated.
-For iPTF targets, the final report generation also uploads the iPTF spectra to the marshal.  **This will change once the ZTF marshal comes online.**
+For ZTF targets, the final report generation will upload the ascii spectra to the marshal.  **This phase currently in development.**

+**Note: the examples on this page are from the preceeding suvey, PTF.
+It will be updated with ZTF targets once we are in full survey mode.**

 Automated Pipeline Operations
 -----------------------------